nranthony/nuc_ctDNA_process/README.md

   * .bin – a binary mask of the 3D ROI
   * _dims.bin – the dimensions of the binary mask
   * .jpg – a thumbnail of ROI overlays
-  * .mat – parameters used for generating the ROIs
+  * .mat – parameters used for generating the ROIs  (open .mat files, and click on the params variable in the Import Wizard to quickly view the relevant parameters)
     * Use Masks dropdown:
       * For faster re-processing of data with differing minimum number of voxels existing binary masks can be used
       * Note, resulting .mat file in subsequent output will not reflect the parameters used to generate the binary masks – refer to the original folder (this is noted and will be added to newer versions)